 FIND OUT MORE

-Read ‘Public librarians in Africa ready for action after training’ (EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about EIFL’s Africa capacity building initiative and its outcomes).
+- Read ‘Public librarians in Africa ready for action after training’, a blog by EIFL-PLIP Impact Manager Ugne Lipeikaite, June 2015.

 - Read 'Helping libraries to get meaningful numbers', a blog by EIFL-PLIP Impact Manager Ugne Lipeikaite, June 2018.